TheBananaProtocol/starleap-intro-python/chapters/05_2_homework/hw1_3_Rock_Paper_Scissor.md

-# Chapter 5 - Rock Paper Scissors
+# Chapter 5 - Rock Paper Sci

 ## Exercise – Rock, Paper, Scissors

 In this exercise, you are going to practice using conditionals (`if`, `elif`, `else`).
 You will write a small program that will determine the result of a rock, paper, scissors game, given Player 1 and Player 2’s choices.
 Your program will print out the result.
 Here are the rules of the game: